susanliubc/React_Pagination/README.md

-# React_Pagination
+# React_Pagination_Infinite_Scrolling
-Pagination using React hooks and axios
+Pagination and infinite scrolling using React hooks and axios

 Simple_Branch